-Mode-switching and Atmospheric Dispersion Corrector (NFM only) The Mode-switching unit prepares the FOV when the instrument is used in NFM.
+• Mode-switching and Atmospheric Dispersion Corrector (NFM only)

+The Mode-switching unit prepares the FOV when the instrument is used in NFM.
 It magnifies by 8 in each direction and includes the Atmospheric Dispersion Corrector (ADC).
 Note that the ADC is used, in NFM only, to correct for atmospheric dispersion.
 It consists in two Amici prisms working in counter-rotation.

-IRLOS (NFM only)
+• IRLOS (NFM only)

-In NFM, a dichroic reflects the infrared light towards IRLOS, with the InfraRed Low Order Sensor (IRLOS) measuring the wave front errors invisible to the LGS-AO system.
+In NFM, a dichroic reflects the infrared light towards InfraRed Low Order Sensor (IRLOS), with IRLOS measuring the wave front errors invisible to the LGS-AO system.
 It is a Shack Hartman sensor with 2 by 2 sub apertures working in the MUSE FOV at a wavelength range of 980nm to 1800nm.
-The IRLOS assembly includes a filter wheel, a field selector and a plate scale changer carrying 2 optical barrels containing a pupil relay lens and the sup-aperture array.
-The pixel scales are 0.06"/pixel for point sources and 0.25"/pixel for extended sources.
-The detector is a HAWAI-I detector with 1024 by 1024 pixels and a 4-quadrant architecture.
-IRLOS senses image drifts occurring in NFM and corrects them by means of the AO loops.
+The IRLOS assembly includes a filter wheel, a field selector and a plate scale changer carrying 2 optical barrels containing a pupil relay lens and the sub-aperture array.
+The detector is a SAPHIRA